Explore Off the Hook Fishing Spots in the Clifton Park Area

-Local fishermen might not give up their favorite spots to cast a line—but we will.
-Clifton Park is filled with great spots along the rivers, on lakes, and around the many smaller bodies of water throughout the area.
-Seasoned anglers and fishing newbies are sure to get a great catch at these Clifton Park fishing holes:
+Local fishermen might not give up their favorite spots to cast a line - but we will!
+Clifton Park and southern Saratoga County are filled with great places for fishing along major rivers, on lakes, and at other bodies of water.
+Both seasoned anglers and beginners are sure to have an amazing experience at these off the hook fishing spots.

 For Bank & Shore Fishermen